WilbertJiang/MuPOD/README.md

 # Welcome to MuPOD!
-MuPOD is a data-learning based thermal simulator without any assumptions, which can offer 3D dynamic thermal simulations of semiconductor chips accurately and efficiently.
+MuPOD is a data-driven thermal simulator that can be dynamically reorganized to adapt to variations in chip floorplans.
-This `README.md` provides tutorial-like details on how to install and use PODTherm-GP.
-It can be further integrated into the performance-power-thermal simulation toolchains as a thermal model.
-If you use any component of PODTherm-GP, please cite:
+This `README.md` provides step-by-step guidance on installing and using MuPOD.
+The simulator can be seamlessly integrated into EDA toolchains as an efficient and accurate thermal model.
+If you use any component of MuPOD in your work, please cite:

 ```
 [1] L. Jiang, Y. Liu and M. -C. Cheng, "Fast Accurate Full-Chip Dynamic Thermal Simulation with Fine Resolution Enabled by a Learning